sbcshop/RFID-Expansion-For-Microbit/README.md

 <img src="images/product1.png" />

 * Visit official programming website of Microbit https://makecode.microbit.org/
-* Now Create a new project by clicking on "New project" tab and enter name of your project.
+* Now Create a new project by clicking on "New project" tab and enter the name of your project.

 <img src="images/makecode_microbit.PNG" />

-* Now drag and drop block as shown in below image and click on download button to download it on your Microbit.
+* Now drag and drop the block as shown in the image below and click on the download button to download it on your Microbit.

 <img src="images/microbit-rfid.PNG" />